Abraham ben David: Kabbalist and philosopher

 Many Kabbalists view the Ravad as one of the fathers of their system, and this is true to the extent that he was inclined to mysticism, which led him to follow an ascetic mode of life and gained for him the title of "the pious."
 He wrote that "the holy spirit has appeared in our beit midrash" and taught them specific halachic rulings, and attributed rulings to "The Lord's counsel to those who fear Him".

+A commentary to Sefer Yetzirah was once attributed to him, but has been shown instead to be the work of Yosef ben Shalom Ashkenazi.

 The Ravad is widely considered to be the source of the commonly used diagram of the Sephirot of the Tree of Life that was ultimately written down by his son Isaac the Blind.

-The Ravad was not an enemy to science, as many deem him.
-His works show that he was a close student of Hebrew philology; and the fact that he encouraged the translation of R' Bahya ibn Paquda's Chovot HaLevavot shows that he was not hostile to philosophy.
-This philosophic work argues strongly against the anthropomorphistic conception of the Deity; and the favour with which Raavad looked upon it is sufficient grounds to acquit him of the charge of having held anthropomorphistic views.
+The Ravad was not an enemy of science, as many deem him.
+His works show that he was a close student of Hebrew philology, and the fact that he encouraged the translation of R' Bahya ibn Paquda's Chovot HaLevavot shows that he was not hostile to philosophy.
+This philosophic work argues strongly against the anthropomorphic conception of the Deity; and the favor with which Raavad looked upon it is sufficient grounds to acquit him of the charge of having held anthropomorphic views.

-Some of his works show acquaintance with philosophy; for instance, his remark on "Hilchot Teshuvah", 5, end, is a literal quotation from Honein ben Isaac's "Musre ha-Philosophim," pp. 11, 12—or Loewenthal, p.
-39, below—which is extant only in Al-Charizi's translation.
+Some of his works show acquaintance with philosophy; for instance, his remark on "Hilchot Teshuvah", 5, end, is a literal quotation from Honein ben Isaac's "Musre ha-Philosophim," pp. 11, 12 (or Loewenthal, p.
+39), which is extant only in Al-Charizi's translation.